tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 In this activity, students will be introduced to the three normal forms of data normalization.

-**Note:** The data represented in the following slideshow is provided in the .sql files below.
-Use them as necessary if students have questions pertaining to the data itself.
+**Note:** The data normalization procedures represented in the following slideshow are provided in the .sql files below.
+Use them as necessary if students have questions pertaining to the data itself or just want to have the code on hand.

 **Files:**